npgsql/doc/doc/ddex.md

 If you are using NuGet for your application, we recommend to edit: App.config or Web.config

-machine.config are located in these places.
+machine.config are placed in these locations.
 Framework64 will exist on 64-bit Windows:

 C:\Windows\Microsoft.NET\Framework\v4.0.30319\Config\machine.config
 C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Config\machine.config